KleinerBaum/cs/README.md

 The sidebar lets you switch between German and English labels, pick a light/dark theme, and toggle optional ESCO assistance for skills.
 All UI texts and generated job-ad exports follow the selected language.

+### ESCO skill suggestions

+- ESCO calls now auto-detect whether the query/title looks German or English and query the ESCO API in that language for better hits.
+- Retrieved ESCO skills can be staged via a dedicated button and are safely injected into the required hard-skills list without Streamlit widget key conflicts.

 ## Configuration

 Set the OpenAI API key via Streamlit secrets (e.g., `.streamlit/secrets.toml`) or the `OPENAI_API_KEY` environment variable.
 The UI no longer exposes a text field for the key; the app will stop early with a clear error if the key is missing.